lambdaclass/concrete/ROADMAP.md

 16. Add source style guidance alongside `concrete fmt`: idiomatic layout for functions, modules, contracts, matches, error handling, examples, and proof-bearing code.
+17. [DONE — 2026-06-24; docs/ITERATION_PROTOCOL.md +
+    scripts/tests/check_iteration_protocol.sh (make test-iteration-protocol + CI
+    step).
+Audit-and-gate: documented the fixed traversal hierarchy (for/indexed, cursor structs, cap-polymorphic for_each/fold/map, explicit for_each_ctx
+    context threading) and gated the existing forms + the exclusions (no Iterator trait, no dyn trait-objects, no closures, allocation visible — map carries Alloc, for_each/fold do not).
+Iteration promoted to stable_for_stdlib in STDLIB_HANDOFF.md.]
+Decide the v1 iteration protocol before broad stdlib work.
-17. Decide the v1 iteration protocol before broad stdlib work.
-Evaluate and document the replacement for closures/trait-object iterators in `docs/ITERATION_PROTOCOL.md`: index-based `for i in 0..len { xs[i] }`, explicit cursor/iterator structs with `next() -> Option<T>`, and monomorphized `for_each`-style helpers.
+    Evaluate and document the replacement for closures/trait-object iterators in `docs/ITERATION_PROTOCOL.md`:
+    index-based `for i in 0..len { xs[i] }`, explicit cursor/iterator structs
+    with `next() -> Option<T>`, and monomorphized `for_each`-style helpers.
 The